joanacruz94/banking-system/README.md

 # BankingSystem

+Spring-boot application to simulate a banking system, with different types of users and accounts, transactions and fraud detection

 ## Notes:
 Project is in the folder server.
 Folder client is the React app I'm developing for the front-end but didn't have the time to finish for now.
 After running the program, open http://localhost:8080/swagger-ui.html to try all the endpoints.